Common Business Problems

 First, let’s work through the list of some of the classic characteristics of this dominant personality type:

-• Loves to aggressively argue and lives to win
+• Loves to argue aggressively and lives to win

 • The 3 D’s: Daring, decisive, and domineering